 Mycobacteria other than the tubercle bacillus sometimes infect humans.
 These organisms are commonly present in soil and water and are much less virulent in humans than is M. tuberculosis.
 Infections with these organisms have been called atypical, environmental, and nontuberculous mycobacterial infections.
-Most exposures and infections by these organisms do not cause disease, which usually requires a defect in local or systemic host defenses; the frail elderly are sometimes infected.
+Most exposures and infections by these organisms do not cause disease, which usually requires a defect in local or systemic host defenses; the frail elderly and immunocompromised people are at the highest risk.
 M. avium complex (MAC)—the closely related species of M. avium and M. intracellulare—accounts for most diseases.
 Other causative species are M. kansasii, M. xenopi, M. marinum, M. ulcerans, and the M. fortuitum complex (M. fortuitum, M. abscessus, and M. chelonae).
 Person-to-person transmission has not been documented.

-The lungs are the most common site; most lung infections involve MAC but may be due to M. kansasii, M. xenopi, or M. abscessus.
+The lungs are the most common site of disease; most lung infections involve MAC but may be due to M. kansasii, M. xenopi, or M. abscessus.
 Occasional cases involve lymph nodes, bones and joints, the skin, and wounds.
 However, incidence of disseminated MAC disease is increasing in HIV-infected patients, and resistance to anti-TB drugs is the rule (except for M. kansasii and M. xenopi).

 Nontuberculous mycobacterial infections are best managed by a specialist with particular expertise in that area.
 The American Thoracic Society publishes updated diagnostic and therapeutic guidelines on the diagnosis and management of these challenging infections.

 Cough and expectoration are common, often associated with fatigue, weight loss, and low-grade fever.
 The course may be slowly progressive or stable for long periods.
 Respiratory insufficiency and persistent hemoptysis may develop.
 Fibronodular infiltrates on chest x-ray resemble those of pulmonary TB, but cavitation tends to be thin-walled, and pleural effusion is rare.
-So-called tree-and-bud infiltrates are also characteristic of MAC disease.
+So-called tree-and-bud infiltrates, seen on chest CT, are also characteristic of MAC disease.

 In children 1 to 5 yr, chronic submaxillary and submandibular cervical lymphadenitis is commonly due to MAC or M. scrofulaceum.
 It is presumably acquired by oral ingestion of soil organisms.